 2050 Metropolitan Transportation Plan

-The Capital Area and the Durham Chapel-Hill Carrboro MPOs are coordinating to develop the 2050 Metropolitan Transportation Plan (MTP) for the Triangle region.
+The Capital Area and the Durham Chapel-Hill Carrboro MPOs worked collaboratively to develop the 2050 Metropolitan Transportation Plan (MTP) for the Triangle region.
 The MTP is the long-range plan for transportation improvements across the region.
-It will include roadway, transit, rail, bicycle, pedestrian and other transportation projects for the next 30 years.
+It includes roadway, transit, rail, bicycle, pedestrian and other transportation projects for the next 30 years.

 Where are we in the process?